 -

-Click the + New button, then type in a name in the field New module.
+- Type in a name in the field New module.

 - Click Create.
 The editor will display where you, as an author, will be able to build modules: